-Cities have a high population density with many buildings and little room for garden settings.
+Cities have a high population density, many buildings, and little room for garden settings.
 Thankfully, city dwellers have the opportunity to start composting with more green innovation.
-Anyone can begin urban composting, whether they live in the countryside or a tiny apartment.
+Anyone can begin urban composting, whether they live in the countryside or in a tiny apartment.

 Composting is available to you whether you have a garden, access to community gardens, or a small balcony space.
-No matter where you find yourself, you can make use of food scraps and organic material.
-By diverting organic materials from landfills, we can contribute to a better and cleaner world.
-If you’re a city dweller thinking of how to begin utilizing your organic waste, you’ll find answers here.
+No matter where you find yourself, you can use food scraps and organic material.
+We can contribute to a better and cleaner world by diverting organic materials from landfills.
+If you’re a city dweller considering how to utilize your organic waste, you’ll find answers here.

 Composting is the process of recycling organic matter naturally.
 It entails employing methods to speed up the decomposition of this organic matter.
 The resulting matter is what we know as compost.
 This looks like fertile soil.

 Contrary to popular belief, composting is available to anyone - whether you live in a rural or urban setting.
 We know that many cities have recycling programs that aid in diverting old items from landfills.
 By doing so, we reduce the amount of waste that contributes to the world’s population problem.
 However, composting is also a significant contributor to diverting waste from landfills.

 Every home produces food waste that forms organic material, ranging from fruit and vegetable scraps, eggshells, and grains to tea bags and coffee grounds.
 When we throw these into our regular waste bin, these food scraps end up in a landfill site.